vish8426/twoSum/ReadMe.md

 # twoSum

 ## Problem Description
-The **1.
-Two Sum** problem requires finding the indices of two numbers in an array `nums` that add up to a given integer `target`.
+The **Two Sum** problem requires finding the indices of two numbers in an array `nums` that add up to a given integer `target`.
 Each input is guaranteed to have exactly one solution, and the same element cannot be used twice.
 The order of indices does not matter.

 ### Example 1
 **Input:**